Lxb0102/MRLN/README.md

 Please run `train.py` to begin training and testing.

-On a single NVIDIA® GeForce RTX™ 3080 Ti (10GB) GPU, a typical run takes 2.5 hours to complete.
+On a single NVIDIA® GeForce RTX™ 3080 Ti (10GB) GPU.

 ## TODO
 More training scripts for easy training will be added soon.